hpcsc/kubernetes-vagrant/README.md

 ## Step 3: Get admin user config file from master node

-After cluster is up:
+After cluster is up, execute:

 ```
-scp -P $(vagrant port master --guest 22) vagrant@127.0.0.1:/home/vagrant/.kube/config .
+./merge-kube-config.sh
 ```

+Enter vagrant password if asked (default is `vagrant`)

+This script copies kubernetes cluster admin config from vagrant to `tmp` folder, merge this config file with your existing config file at `~/.kube/config` and output to `tmp/config.merged` file

-Enter vagrant password if asked (default is `vagrant`) This command copies admin user config file to current directory.
-Move this file to `~/.kube` to start interacting with the cluster
+Move `tmp/config.merged` to `~/.kube/config` to start interacting with the cluster